SURGroup/UQpy/docs/source/dimension_reduction_doc.rst

 The ``HOSVD`` class is imported using the following command:

->>> from DimensionReduction import HOSVD
+>>> from UQpy.dimension_reduction.HigherOrderSVD import HigherOrderSVD

 One can use the following command to instantiate the class ``HOSVD``

-.. autoclass:: UQpy.DimensionReduction.HOSVD
+.. autoclass:: UQpy.dimension_reduction.HigherOrderSVD
     :members:

 |